- 1 Introduction

 The trouble with using these drugs is the “tachyphylaxis” effect: meaning that higher and higher doses of the medication is needed to give the same effect.
 In fact, after a while, no amount of antihistamines will work for patients with chronic allergies.

 Can be helpful in allergic rhinitis.
-They are effective in reducing nasal obstruction but does not improve sneezing, itching and runny nose.
+They are effective in reducing nasal obstruction but do not improve sneezing, itching and runny nose.
 They come in the form of tablets or intranasal (in-the-nose) forms.

-We usually recommend nasal decongestants for children due to it being rather safe for children use.
+We usually recommend nasal decongestants for children due to it being relatively safe for children’s use.
 Use it right before drinking milk and sleeping.
-Sometimes, it can be rather challenging to give it to children as they might not like the feeling of the medicine going into the nose.
-In these cases, the spray is easier to give, and some other brands could be easier to use than others.
-Intranasal decongestant should not be used for more than 5 days as there can be interesting side effects.
-Long term causes a sensation of long term nose block, swelling and other side effects.
+Sometimes, it can be rather challenging to give it to children as they might not like the feeling of the medicine going into their noses.
+In these cases, the spray is easier to administer, and some other brands could be easier to use than others.
+Intranasal decongestant should not be used for more than 5 days as there can be side effects.
+Long-term usage causes a sensation of long-term nose block, swelling and other side effects.
 Otherwise, they are very safe and effective medications when used in the short term.

 Side effects with oral decongestants can include irritability, dizziness, headache, nightmares, tremor, poor sleep, as well as fast heart rate and high blood pressure.